skuid/SamplePages/Tools/README.md

-# Tools for subscription management
+# Tools for Subscription Management

 The pages in this directory are useful for understanding how Skuid is being used in your Salesforce Org.